 Stay with me folks, you’ve almost made it!
-Now we’re going to discuss the method of carrying your weapon.
+Now we’re going to discuss the method of carrying your handgun.
 Depending on your state, there will be different laws that restrict your ability to legally carry.
 In my state, anyone is free to open carry to their hearts’ content.
 However, to conceal carry you are required to have a permit.

 If you’ve already gotten your concealed carry permit, then you know there is a bunch of red tape and hoops you have to jump through where firearms are concerned.
 Purchasing a firearm is no different.
 Many states will require you to provide a photo ID as well as a way to document the address on your identification.
 I’ve taken electric bills to prove residency.

 I’d recommend bringing everything but the kitchen sink just in case.
 Bring your passport, photo id, a stack of mail, car registration, and anything else you think would be important.
-There’s nothing worse than finding the weapon you want, at the perfect price, only to be turned away because you don’t have proper identification and paperwork.
+There’s nothing worse than finding the pistol you want, at the perfect price, only to be turned away because you don’t have proper identification and paperwork.

 In all likelihood, when purchasing from a licensed vendor you’ll have to fill out a questionnaire.
 I’m going to assume you have all the right answers for this (e.g. no drug use, no felonies, etc.) but it’s worth noting that you’ll have to fill out papers on site not just bring things with you.

-Sometimes there’s a waiting period of X days before the FFL dealer will release the weapon to you.
+Sometimes there’s a waiting period of X days before the FFL dealer will release the firearm to you.
 In my state having a concealed carry permit helps to bypass this waiting period.
 Your state may be different, but you’ll have to do some research.

 I know I’ve covered a lot of different topics in this post.
 Although there’s a lot of information, it’s the knowledge you should be equipped with when shopping for your first gun for concealed carry.
 All of these tips and topic should have some kind of influence on your decision making.
 Does anyone have any other tidbits from their first gun experience they want to share?
 Leave a comment, and I may end up making my list a little longer!